-- Paraphrase and abbreliate - but make cure you uperstand - Use Let ight two-things of the page for notes and the left third for writing questics, and high-lighting key poir - Review your potes immediately after the of session.
+- ure vou u cerstand - Use Me ight two-thicks of the page for notes and the left third for writing questics, and highlighting key poir - Review your poles immediately after the of session.

-Fill in a wints you missed. - Du've learned.

-Use the drawings, etc., to the material.
+Fill in a wants you missed. - drawings, etc., to OR PRINT .
+REVIEW inize and highlight the material.

-• A MEMORABLE • MEMORY
+A MEMORABLE MEMORY